 Both classification frameworks feature fundamentally different classifications and yield fundamentally different hydraulic priors across river types (Figure 7).
 Figure 7 plots truncated, parametric distributions of the six hydraulic terms calculated from the training data needed to run BAM for both classifications.
 A0 is median cross-sectional area, Wb is bankfull width, Db is bankfull depth, n is Manning’s roughness term, r is a channel shape parameter, and b is an AHG exponent.
 Distributions for all six hydraulic terms are visually distinct for the unsupervised classification, while A0, Wb, and Db appear to vary monotonically by expert river type.

 Using the PDFs in Figure 7, we qualitatively defined what these river types represent.
-Based on the A0, Wb, and Db distributions for geoBAM-Expert, we define these river types as discrete representations of river size: channel area and bankfull geometry monotonically increase with river type.
+Based on the A0, Wb, and Db distributions for geoBAM-Expert, we interpret these river types as discrete representations of river size: channel area and bankfull geometry monotonically increase with river type.
 Per the definition of r and b in the expert system, Type 16 (‘highly width-variable’) rivers are fundamentally different from the other types’ distributions.
 The unsupervised river types are more difficult to qualitatively define, but river type 7 appears strikingly similar to the expert system’s river type 16, suggesting that the unsupervised method successfully identified the highly width-variable cross-sections itself.
 The unsupervised system also identified a river type with exceptionally high Manning’s n values, distinct from the others.
 The remaining river types cover the full spread of channel geometry experienced in our training data, but with varying degrees of certainty in the distribution centers.

-While these plots visually justify both classification frameworks as ways to extract differentiable distributions for hydraulic terms, we confirmed this by running two One-Way ANOVA tests on the medians of the six hydraulic terms’ distributions in Figure 7, grouped by river type (Table S5).
+While these plots visually justify both classification frameworks as ways to extract differentiable distributions for hydraulic terms, we confirmed the uniqueness of the classes by running two One-Way ANOVA tests on the medians of the six hydraulic terms’ distributions in Figure 7, grouped by river type (Table S5).
 We note that distribution centers are not the only criteria necessary to define truncated probability distributions, and that distributions can have similar centers but drastically different overall shapes.
 Still, this is a convenient way to quantify one dimension of differentiability.
 For the expert framework, Wb, Db, n, and A0 were significantly different (p < 0.05).
 For the unsupervised framework, b and r were marginally significant (p-values between 0.05 and 0.10) while the others were not significantly different.
 Overall, Figure 7 and Table S5 confirm that both classification frameworks yield differentiable river types across these six hydraulic terms.

 5.4 Mackenzie River basin classification